1st Time DUI, Commercial DUI, Underage DUI

 Pasco County Florida dismissed the most DUI charges.
 Nearly 1 in every 10 charges are dismissed.
 There was an average conviction rate of 77.15% for drivers charged with driving under the influence in the three counties we studied.

 So on average, the odds of getting a DUI charge dismissed or reduced to a lesser charge is about one in four.
 We have included the raw data for you to study.
 That is available at this link for the Tampa Bay DUI statistics.
 We have also included a summary in the chart below.
+We do not have data for Polk County DUI‘s yet.

 What are your thoughts on conviction rates for DUI in the Tampa Bay area?